jhonshua/jhonshua/README.md

  I am passionate about software development and everything that can be done with just a computer and knowledge

-Here, in my profile, you can find some personal projects and other practical challenges.ted in my profile, do not hesitate for a second and contact me 📪 .
+Here, in my profile, you can find some personal projects and other practical challenges.
+Don't hesitate for a second and contact me ...📪

   ## 🛠 &nbsp;Tech Stack